basarat/demo-npm-package/script.md

 }
 ```
 * set our compiler options
-* with declaration true the typescript compiler will automatically generate `.d.ts` declaration files.
+* with declaration option set to true the typescript compiler will automatically generate `.d.ts` declaration files to allow seamless use of our package from other TypeScript projects.
-* we will output all the js and declaration files to the `lib` folder
+* We will specify the outputDir for all the js and declaration files to be the `lib` folder
-* finally we include all the files from `src` directory.
+* finally we include all the files from `src` folder to the compilation context.

-Now lets write some source code:
+* We set this tsconfig as the active project in our IDE and create the main index file in the src folder which will be the entry point for our package.

-* We will create an `src/index.ts`
+* As a demonstration we will export a simple `sum` function that sums two numbers

-We will export a simple `sum` function that takes two numbers and returns their sum
+* The function will take numbers a and b, and return their sum.

 ```js
 /**